bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 4. Name the three arguments that are passed into the `React.createElement()` function?

 ## Project
-* You're going to be building an applicatoin *starwars* that consumes live data that we're retrieving across the world wide web!
+* You're going to be building an application *starwars* that consumes live data that we're retrieving across the world wide web!
-1. **cd into starwars** run `npm install` to retrieve all the dependancies.
+1. **cd into starwars** and run `npm install` to retrieve all the needed dependancies.
 2. Once you have installed all the _node_modules_ you should be able to run `npm start` to get your server up and running.
 3. Once your server is up and running open Chrome and head over to `localhost:3000` to see your beautiful app.
-Ok, maybe it's not THAT pretty yet, but it's your goal to ensure this project becomes a thing of beuty.
+Ok, maybe it's not THAT pretty yet, but it's your goal to ensure this project becomes a thing of beauty.

 ### If you notice inside of `App.js` we're calling an open sourced **API** from within `componentDidMount()` and saving the results of that API on state.
 #### Open up your chrome `React Dev Tools` to peek at the data set on `state` of your `App` component.